 On 10 may 1774 Louis XV dies of smallpox and Countess du Barry must immediately leave the Court.

 After the accession to the throne of Louis XVI, she is banished to a nunnery.
-From 1776 until the French Revolution, however, she lived on her castle with the Duke of Brissac.
+From 1776 until the French Revolution, however, she lives in her castle with the Duke of Brissac, her new lover.

-She writes unctuous letters to the new ruler, but this unfortunately, does not lead to the desired result, they still arrest her.
-An important witness during the trial of Madame du Barry is Zamor, who now has joined the Jacobins.
+She writes unctuous letters to the new rulers, but this does not lead to the desired result.
+They still arrest her.
+An important witness during the trial of Madame du Barry is Zamor, her former servant, who now has joined the Jacobins.

 In an attempt to stretch her life she makes some revelations, including where she has hidden jewels in the park of Louvecienne.
-On 7 december 1793 she loses her head under the guillotine anyway, just like her rival Marie Antointte lost hers in October.
+It does not save her.
+On 7 december 1793 she loses her head under the guillotine, just like her rival Marie Antoinette lost hers in October.
 At the end of their lives they are finally treated equally!

 Madame du Barry did not leave a political legacy, but she did leave another one: In the classical kitchen all preparations with cauliflower are called: Dubarry (Sometimes written as Du Barry).